RapidSoftwareSolutions/Marketplace-Zendesk-Package/README.md

 | description| String| A short description of your client that is displayed to users when they are considering approving access to your application.
 | redirectUri| Array | An array of the valid redirect URIs for this client

-## ZendeskCore.createOauthClient
+## ZendeskCore.updateOauthClient
-Create oauth client
+Update oauth client

 | Field        | Type  | Description
 |--------------|-------|----------